juflorezma/FireFly/README.md

 # FireFly
-All tha data about the challenge of Automated Detection of Hazards will be upload here.
+All the data regarding the challenge of Automated Detection of Hazards will be uploaded here.